Canal de l’Ourcq

 The Ourcq is conducive to all forms of tourism and can be explored at your leisure.
 The Canal de l’Ourcq offers a rich historical heritage set in a varied environment.

-The trip among the canal begins in Paris, then you cross the Parc de la Villette passing the Geode, the old Magasins Généraux warehouses, the Cité des Sciences and the Cabaret Sauvage.
+The trip along the canal begins in Paris, then you cross the Parc de la Villette passing the Geode, the old Magasins Généraux warehouses, the Cité des Sciences and the Cabaret Sauvage.
 You can prolong your trip by going up to the Grands Moulins de Pantin and the Thaddaeus Ropac gallery via the Cité de la Danse or the former customs houses – such mythical places!

 If you have 3 hours or less, you will need to turn around at the Parc Bergère, where we recommend you take a break.